 - Doctor Who:

-- The Ninth Doctor once mentioned World War V.
+- "The Unquiet Dead": The Ninth Doctor mentions having seen World War V.

 - Battlefield 2142 had World War IV (assuming nothing happened between Battlefield 2 and 2142) between a futuristic European Union and the Pan-Asian Collation.

-- Some politicians and authors are under the impression that World War III was the Cold War (including the Korean War and Vietnam War) and World War IV was The War on Terror.
+- Some politicians and authors are under the impression that World War III was the Cold War (including the Korean War and The Vietnam War) and World War IV was The War on Terror.